What Is Experimental EDM? Trap, Glitch & Alien Sound Design

 Your Digital Audio Workstation (DAW)

 While any DAW can make music, a few are particularly well-suited for the genre's demands.
 Ableton Live is a top choice for its Session View, which allows for non-linear experimentation, and its powerful Max for Live platform.
 Bitwig Studio is another favorite for its modular environment, The Grid, letting you build your own synths and effects from scratch.
-And FL Studio, a classic in the Trap world, offers a lightning-fast workflow for programming intricate rhythms.
+And FL Studio, a classic in the Trap world, offers a lightning-fast workflow for programming detailed rhythms.

 Synths for Sound Design